atwycodes/atwycodes/README.md

 - 🔭 I’m currently working on: **TheOdinProject**

-- 🌱 I’m currently learning: **Full Stack Development with TheOdinProject & freeCodeCamp.**
+- 🌱 I’m currently learning: **Full Stack Development with TheOdinProject & freeCodeCamp**

 - 👨‍💻 All of my projects are available at: [https://github.com/atwycodes](https://github.com/atwycodes)